Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Evaluation Data and Metrics

 \subsection{Metrics}

-In the first part of our study (Section~\ref{sec:contrastive-task}), the task of the LLM is to distinguish the correct from the wrong translation (contrastive task), while in the second part (Section~\ref{sec:translation-task}) the task of the LLM is to translate the English current sentence into French.
+In the first part of our study (Section~\ref{sec:contrastive-task}), the task of the LLM is to distinguish the correct translation of the second sentence in each pair from the wrong one (contrastive task).
+In the second part (Section~\ref{sec:translation-task}) the task of the LLM is to translate the second sentence into French.

-We score the first task using the number of times the correct translation was identified.
-The LLMs are prompted to execute the task by outputting their response either as `Choice: (1)' or as `Choice: (2)'.
+\textbf{The contrastive task} is scored by counting the number of times the correct translation was identified.
+The LLMs are prompted to output their response either as `Choice: (1)' or as `Choice: (2)'.
 This can be preceded by reasoning in case of CoT prompting.
-Our evaluation script is tolerant to minor formatting differences in the LLM's output, and responses are accepted as correct as long as they clearly indicate the right option (1 or 2); if they cannot be parsed, they are counted as incorrect.
-The mean \textbf{accuracy score (ACC)} is the average over all the answers.
+Our evaluation script is tolerant to minor formatting differences in the LLM's output: responses are accepted as correct as long as they clearly indicate the right option (1 or 2); if they cannot be parsed, they are counted as incorrect.
+The mean accuracy score is the average over all the answers.

-To avoid systematic bias in favor of either the first or the second (last) sentence, we present each item twice, once with the correct option being first, and once second.
-Accordingly, we also measure consistency, i.e.\ the sensitivity of the model to the position of the correct translation among the two options.
-Ideally, the model's response should not depend on the position, therefore we define \textbf{inconsistency (INC)} as the normalized difference between the accuracy score when the correct option is presented first ($\text{ACC}_{\text{correct=1}}$) and the accuracy scores when it is presented second ($\text{ACC}_{\text{correct=2}}$).
-A lower inconsistency indicates a more reliable LLM.
+To avoid systematic bias in favor of either candidate \#1 or \#2, we present each test item twice, once with the correct option being first, and once second.
+Accordingly, we measure consistency, i.e.\ the sensitivity of the model to the position of the correct translation among the two options.
+Ideally, the response should not depend on the position.
+We define inconsistency as the absolute difference between the accuracy score when the correct option is presented first ($\text{ACC}_{\text{correct=1}}$) and the accuracy score when it is presented second ($\text{ACC}_{\text{correct=2}}$), normalized by the sum of these accuracies.
+Inconsistency varies from 0, if accuracy is not influenced at all by the position of the correct answer, to 1, e.g.\ if an LLM always answers `1'.